Interpretable Deep Learning for Stock Returns: A Consensus-Bottleneck Asset Pricing Model: Additional Results

 This divergence between short- and long-horizon dynamics underscores an important methodological implication of interpretable neural networks in finance.
 For short-horizon return prediction, forcing the model to align with analyst consensus imposes additional structure that constrains flexibility, thereby introducing a predictable accuracy penalty.
 However, at longer horizons, the alignment between professional analyst forecasts and fundamental asset value drivers becomes more pronounced, such that the inclusion of consensus loss improves return prediction by anchoring the learning process on more persistent, macroeconomically relevant signals.
 This finding suggests that interpretable architectures such as CB-APM may be particularly well-suited for applications where the economic rationale underlying predictions is inherently long-term, a domain where conventional ``black-box" approaches often fail to yield stable or economically meaningful forecasts.

 From a broader perspective, these results provide empirical evidence that interpretability and predictive accuracy in financial neural networks need not be inherently conflicting objectives.
-Instead, their relationship depends critically on the forecast horizon and the economic structure embedded in the auxiliary interpretable signals.
-By demonstrating that interpretability constraints can, under appropriate conditions, enhance rather than undermine predictive performance, this study introduces a novel perspective on the role of interpretable modeling in financial machine learning.
-In particular, the amplification effect observed in annual return forecasts represents, to our knowledge, the first documented case in which interpretability constraints directly contribute to superior performance in a realistic asset pricing task.
-This insight opens new avenues for research on designing financially grounded, interpretable deep learning models that exploit economically motivated auxiliary tasks to improve both transparency and forecasting efficacy.
+Their relationship depends critically on the forecast horizon and on the economic structure embedded in the auxiliary interpretable signals: at short horizons the two objectives compete for representational capacity, whereas at longer horizons economically grounded auxiliary targets appear to regularize the return-prediction task rather than constrain it.
+The amplification effect documented in annual return forecasts illustrates this mechanism and, more broadly, suggests that interpretability constraints anchored in economically meaningful concepts can contribute positively to out-of-sample performance.
+This perspective opens avenues for research on financially grounded, interpretable deep learning models that leverage economically motivated auxiliary tasks to improve both transparency and forecasting efficacy.